dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 The static type of the instantiated type literal is `Type`.
 This also satisfies issue [#123](https://github.com/dart-lang/language/issues/123).

 We **do not allow** *dynamic* explicit instantiation.
 If an expression `e` has type `dynamic` (or `Never`), then `e.foo<int>` is a compile-time error for any name `foo`.
-(It'd be valid for a member of `Object` if it was a generic functions, but none of the are).
-It's not possible to do implicit instantiation without knowing the member signature. _(Alternative: Allow it, and handle it all at run-time, including any errors from having the wrong number or types of arguments, or there not being an instantiable `foo` member.)_
+(It'd be valid for a member of `Object` that was a generic function, but none of the `Object` members are generic functions).
+It's not possible to do implicit instantiation without knowing the member signature. _(Possible alternative: Allow it, and handle it all at run-time, including any errors from having the wrong number or types of arguments, or there not being an instantiable `foo` member.)_

-This introduces **new ambiguities** in the grammar, similar to the one we introduced with generic functions.
+This new syntax also introduces **new ambiguities** in the grammar, similar to the one we introduced with generic functions.
 Examples include:

 ```dart
 f(a<b,c>(d)); // Existing ambiguity, resolved to a generic method call.